SegmentationBLWX/sssegmentation/docs/Tutorials.md

 norm_builder.register('GRN', GRN)
 ```

-From this, you can also call `norm_builder.build` to build your own defined normalization layers as well as the original supported normalization layers.
+You can then use `norm_builder.build(...)` to construct both built-in and custom normalization layers.

-Finally, the users could jump to the [`ssseg/modules/models/backbones/bricks/normalization` directory](https://github.com/SegmentationBLWX/sssegmentation/tree/main/ssseg/modules/models/backbones/bricks/normalization) in SSSegmentation to read more source codes of the supported normalization classes and thus better learn how to customize the normalization layers in SSSegmentation.
+Finally, users can explore the [`ssseg/modules/models/backbones/bricks/normalization`](https://github.com/SegmentationBLWX/sssegmentation/tree/main/ssseg/modules/models/backbones/bricks/normalization) directory in SSSegmentation to view the source code of supported normalization layers and learn how to customize their own.

 ## Customize Activations